-access contract means a contract between a user or a prospective user and a service provider under which the service provides or will provide a pipeline service to the user or prospective user.
+access contract means a contract between a user and a service provider under which the service provider provides or intends to provide a pipeline service to that person by means of a pipeline.

 access dispute notice means a notice relating to an access dispute given under section 152 of the NGL and as provided by Part 12 of these rules.